puzzmo-com/blog.puzzmo.com/content/posts/2024/08/12/goodbye-to-legacy-game-recaps-and-leaderboards/index.md

     We've been keeping the older systems around to make sure the migration back in April was seamless, but have been finding these older system have been slowing down work on the 2 new games we have in active development.
 So, we're starting to remove these pieces.

-    This only affects when you look at games completed prior to April 1st, 2024, it will not affect your statistics/streaks etc.
+    You will only notice the difference when you look at games completed prior to April 1st, 2024, it will not affect your statistics/streaks etc.

 2. **We are starting to archive old leaderboards for games running on older days**